UMAprotocol/protocol/documentation/oracle/governance/adding_a_price_identifier.md

 ## What is a price identifier?

-A [price identifier](../../synthetic_tokens/glossary.md) is a natural language descriptor of the reference index determining how much collateral is needed for a token sponsor to be properly collateralized.
+A [price identifier](../../synthetic_tokens/glossary.md#price-identifier) is a natural language descriptor of the reference index determining how much collateral is needed for a token sponsor to be properly collateralized.
 Because DVM voters need to be able to vote on the value of this price identifier when disputes are raised, the DVM keeps a list of approved price identifiers.

 An example of a price identifier is “GOLD_APR20”.
 This price identifier would be documented in the UMIP that was approved by the UMA tokenholders.
-That UMIP would contain more information about how to calculate the price identifier.
+That UMIP would contain more information about how to determine the price identifier.

 ## Who controls the list of approved price identifiers?
 For each deployment of the DVM, the list of approved price identifiers is controlled by the `IdentifierWhitelist` contract.